 The R5 II's battery life rating is 340 shots with the viewfinder and 630 when using the LCD.
 Especially the viewfinder number is low.
 Fortunately, real-world results usually far exceed the CIPA numbers, and getting twice the rated shots per charge is not unusual.

 Experienced battery life varies dramatically, with high-speed continuous shooting affording great efficiency.
-One battery provided 391 single shot images with 53% battery life still reported, and another full charge produced 599 images with 45% life remaining.
-Working primarily with a fast frame rate put 5211 images on the card with 44% battery life remaining, and nearly 5,000 high-speed continuous shooting-captured images did not drain a pair of batteries in the fan grip.
-A fresh pair of batteries in the BG-R20 had 31% capacity remaining after capturing 2,900 images while birding, including use of pre-continuous shooting.
+One battery provided 391 single-shot images with 53% battery life still reported, and another full charge produced 599 images with 45% life remaining.
+Working primarily with a fast frame rate put 5,211 images on the card with 44% battery life remaining, and nearly 5,000 high-speed continuous shooting-captured images did not drain a pair of batteries in the fan grip.
+A fresh pair of batteries in the BG-R20 had 31% capacity remaining after capturing 2,900 images while birding, including the use of pre-continuous shooting.

 A menu option provides the remaining battery capacity (6 levels and % remaining), shutter count remaining, and recharge performance (3 levels).

 The BG-R20 battery grip accepts up to two batteries, doubling the battery life in terms of shots per charge.
-At least as important for many is the substantialvvertical grip ergonomic advantage that makes vertical shooting considerably more comfortable, along with the controls it provides.
+At least as important for many is the substantial vertical grip ergonomic advantage that makes vertical shooting considerably more comfortable, along with the controls it provides.

 The downside to using the battery grip is the additional size and weight.
 However, the grip is easily removed, and the best option for the current situation can be chosen.

-I have a pair of BG-R10 grips in my kit and greatly appreciate their vertical shooting orientation advantages.
-The grip is on my camera if people or wildlife are on the subject list.
-The BG-R20 will replace my BG-R10 grips.
+The BG-R20 is now in my kit, and I greatly appreciate its vertical shooting orientation advantages.
+That grip is on my camera if people or wildlife are on the subject list.

 The R5 II is also compatible with a new battery grip, the Canon BG-R20EP, that supports vertical shooting and avails an Ethernet port ("EP").